Soccer in Tasmania: Bids to join national club competitions

 Tasmania has never had a team in either the former National Soccer League or the A-League.
 A proposal for an NSL team began in February 2004, but was halted by the imminent disbandment of the league.

 Since the formation of the A-League, Tasmania has been cited as a future expansion proposition.
 In March 2008, a Tasmanian Football Taskforce was formed by a group of Tasmanian businessmen to investigate the formation of an A-League team.
 The working name of the group is Tasmania United FC.

 World Cup aspirations

-Football Federation Australia CEO Ben Buckley met with Football Federation Tasmania representatives in October 2007 to outline FFA's strategic plan for the game.
+Football Australia CEO Ben Buckley met with Football Tasmania representatives in October 2007 to outline FFA's strategic plan for the game.
 Buckley stated that a FIFA World Cup qualifier match in Tasmania was a possibility.

 Representative teams

 There is currently no senior Tasmanian representative team, and since the restructure of the sport nationally, the focus of the governing bodies has been to enter a club into a national competition.
 FFT occasionally selects an ad-hoc team from local leagues to play against large interstate clubs such as against Central Coast Mariners in July 2010 and Melbourne Victory in 2012.

 There are, however, regular junior state representative teams.
 Football Federation Tasmania sends male and female youth teams to national talent carnivals held annually.
 In November 2008, a Tasmanian youth team played friendly matches against A-League National Youth League teams from Sydney FC, Melbourne Victory, Queensland Roar and Adelaide United.
 The Tasmanian team won three of the four matches.